simonmichael/shelltestrunner/README.md

 specify after `--` (note: avoid spaces between flags and values here.)
 Run `shelltest -- --help` for a list.
 Here are some useful ones:
 ```
-    -j NUMBER        --threads=NUMBER             number of threads to use to run tests
+  -j NUM  --threads=NUMBER    number of threads to use to run tests
-    -o NUMBER        --timeout=NUMBER             how many seconds a test should be run for before giving up, by default
+  -o NUM  --timeout=NUMBER    how many seconds a test should be run for before giving up
-    -t TEST-PATTERN  --select-tests=TEST-PATTERN  only tests that match at least one glob pattern given by an instance of this argument will be run
+  -t PAT  --select-tests=PAT  only tests that match at least one glob pattern given by
+                               an instance of this argument will be run
           --hide-successes    hide sucessful tests, and only show failures
 ````

 **Example:**